 Evaluating the effectiveness of an ultrasonic acoustic deterrent for reducing bat fatalities at wind turbines

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Deter bats from turbines using ultrasound